Assimilative Causal Inference: Numerical Studies: ACI Performance in Nonlinear Systems with Intermittency, Regime Switching and Extreme Events

 \section{Numerical Studies: ACI Performance in Nonlinear Systems with Intermittency, Regime Switching and Extreme Events}

 This section includes three numerical studies that exploit the ACI framework to study complex dynamical systems with intermittency, non-Gaussian features, regime switching, and extreme events.
 All test cases employ CGNS models, leveraging their analytical tractability while capturing these nonlinear phenomena.
+Additionally, unless otherwise specified, the efficient approximation in \eqref{eq:objective_CIR_length_efficient} is used to compute the objective (C)CIR lengths.